 The ACT writing portion is optional.

-Optional as in… you won’t stand out if you DON’T take it?
+Optional as in: You won’t stand out if you do not take it?

 Optional as in: It’s in your best interest to skip it?

-Here’s a few helpful pointers on why your student may or may not want to take their ACT writing portion.
+Here are a few helpful pointers on why some students may or may not want to take their ACT writing portion.

 The ACT has 5 sections total:

-The writing test is the only portion of the exam that is “optional,” meaning, it is your student’s CHOICE to take this.
-They can also choose to skip it entirely if you think your GPA and extracurricular activities are enough for you to get admitted.
+The writing test is the only portion of the exam that is “optional,” meaning, it is your choice to take it.
+You can also choose to skip it entirely if you think your GPA and extracurricular activities are enough for you to get admitted.

 When it comes to the writing portion of the ACT, any college will accept it, but not every college requires it.
 So if your question is “should I take the ACT with writing,” here are some of the schools that recommend or require the ACT writing score:

 - UC Berkeley